bpcurse/nextcloud-userexport/README.md

 ## General usage
 - Enter the URL of the Nextcloud target instance incl. https://
-- Enter a username that has admin rights
+- Enter a username that has admin (or group admin) rights
 - Enter the corresponding password
 - Change the display type (if necessary)
 - Choose which user metadata to export by selecting checkboxes